danyel-ii/cubeless_/contract_details.md

 - On-chain swaps and pool position management are not implemented.
 - RoyaltySplitter uses a router call if configured; otherwise it forwards ETH to owner.
 - When the router call fails, all ETH is forwarded to owner.
-- When the router call succeeds, any $LESS received is transferred to owner, then any remaining ETH balance is forwarded to owner.
+- When the router call succeeds, any $LESS received is split 50% to burn address and 50% to owner, then any remaining ETH balance is forwarded to owner.
 - Metadata storage is currently a data URI; production should pin metadata to IPFS and reference the p5 app via `animation_url`.